Frequently Asked Questions about the Spanish and Portuguese Program

 I’m not sure how I will be able to fit in all my classes before graduation.
 Where can I get help planning my studies?

-Contact the department advisor by calling (812) 855-1157, to schedule an appointment.
-She can help you chart out the Spanish or Portuguese courses you will need to take over the upcoming semesters and project how to fit these courses into your schedule within the context of your other academic requirements.
+Contact the department advisor, Natalie Techentin (ndwittma).
+You can do this by making an appointment on Starnet. https://starnet.indiana.edu/ to schedule an appointment.
+He can help you chart out the Spanish or Portuguese courses you will need to take over the upcoming semesters and project how to fit these courses into your schedule within the context of your other academic requirements.

 What grade is considered passing in Spanish & Portuguese major/minor courses?